OpenDSA/OpenDSA/RST/source/SortCompare.rst

 "smaller"?
 We cannot just use "<" to compare the records!
-Nearly always in this situation, we actually are interested in sorting the records based on the values of one particular field, which itself is something simple like an integer.
+Nearly always in this situation, we actually are interested in sorting the records based on the values of one particular field used to represent the record, which itself is something simple like an integer.
 This field is referred to as the :dfn:`key` for the record.